Pallav1M/SQL-Node-JS-JoinUSProject/README.md

 This is built using a <strong>GoormIDE container</strong>

+Please view all files from the container under https://goor.me/9XD7Z

+To view the result, type node app.js from under the Join_Us folder

+Then Project --> Running URL and Port and click on the run icon (between the url and the copied icon).
+Enter an email id followed by the "Join Now" button to see the count update.

+To validate this as a SQL query, go to the SQL terminal by opening a new terminal and typing mysql-ctl cli

+<strong>Note</Note> Make sure you are using the Join_us databases

+Show databases;
+use join_us;

+select * from users order by created_at desc limit 1;

+You should see the most recently added email id.

+<strong> Details </strong>

 The first goal is for NodeJS to randomly generate and insert 500+ users into the database with all unique emails.

 <strong>Faker</strong>